JensRantil/jensrantil.github.io/content/posts/2020-01-13_narrow-integration-tests/index.md

 between a narrow and wide integration is an important one, for two reasons:

-First, given that narrow integration tests depends on very few components the [cost of maintenance is very low]({{< ref "posts/testing-strategy-over-time/index.md"
+First, given that narrow integration tests depends on very few components the [cost of maintenance is very low][strategy-cost].
->}}).
 Compare this to wide integration tests where cost of maintaining them increases with number of components and/or software complexity.

+[strategy-cost]: {{< ref "posts/2020-01-12_testing-strategy-over-time/index.md" >}}

 Secondly, because I believe a large majority of the wide integration tests can be replaced by a set of narrow integration tests.
 The benefit would be a more